kbrudnowski/Watermark_er/README.md

 # Watermark Me
-An app which automates adding text-watermark to the image.

 Watermark Me is a simple Python application built with Tkinter that allows you to add a watermark to an image of your choice.
 It provides an intuitive interface where you can select an image file, preview it, apply a customizable watermark, and save the watermarked image.